khoj-ai/flare/src/content/posts/obsidian-ux-revamp.md

 pubDate: 2024-06-19
 ---

-# The Khoj AI assistant got a significant boost in Obsidian
+# Khoj AI in Obsidian

 Khoj with Obsidian is a major leveling up of your second brain.
 You can see the full instructions of how to install it [here](https://docs.khoj.dev/clients/obsidian/#setup).